eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 The legal requirements of Chapter 2 address different aspects related to Wallet Unit Attestation.
 The aspects cover interaction with the user (i.e. requirements in relation to the user interface), interaction with other parties (i.e. what WUA should be used for) and the WUA itself (i.e. essential information that should be contained in the WUA).
 This document will not go into requirements on the user interface, etc., but will focus on how WUA may be used in connection with other parties.

+**Furthermore, this document is ONLY intended to clarify the high level requirements related to WUA.
+The technical specifications related to WUA is to be developed by the Commission at a later point in time.**

 The legal requirements in relation to the functional requirements of WUA can be summarized as the following functionality:

 1. WUA information must allow relying parties, PID and attestation providers and other Wallet Units to validate the authenticity and revocation status of a Wallet Unit.